Marvel fans left confused by Guardians of the Galaxy Vol 3 trailer

 Casual Marvel fans have been left confused after the release of Guardians of the Galaxy Vol 3‘s trailer.

-On Thursday (2 Decembeer), Marvel Studios released the first look at the new film just one week after the release of a Christmas special featuring its characters.
+On Thursday (2 December), Marvel Studios released the first look at the new film just one week after the release of a Christmas special featuring its characters.

 Chris Pratt, Dave Bautista and Pom Klementieff are among the stars returning in the sequel, which has been written and directed by James Gunn.